ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

 ```

 This creates a file `.subnet-cli.pk` under the current directory with a private key.
 By default,
-`subnet-cli` uses the key specified in file `.subnet-cli.pk` on the P-Chain to pay for the transaction fee, unless `--private-key-path` is used to overwrite.
-Please make sure that you have enough fund on this P-Chain address to pay for transactions.
+`subnet-cli` uses the key specified in file `.subnet-cli.pk` on the P-Chain to pay for the
+transaction fee, unless `--private-key-path` is used to overwrite.
+Please make sure that you have
+enough fund on this P-Chain address to pay for transactions.

-To get fund on this key on Fuji TestNet, follow these steps:
+To get fund on this key on Fuji Testnet, follow these steps:

-1. User your private key in the `.subnet-cli.pk` file on the [web wallet](https://wallet.avax.network) to access this wallet.
-(Private Key is the first option on the [web wallet](https://wallet.avax.network)).
-And pick **Fuji** on the top right corner as the network and locate your C-Chain address which starts with `0x`.
+1. User your private key in the `.subnet-cli.pk` file on the [web
+   wallet](https://wallet.avax.network) to access this wallet.
+(Private Key is the first option on
+   the [web wallet](https://wallet.avax.network)).
+And pick **Fuji** on the top right corner as the
+   network and locate your C-Chain address which starts with `0x`.
 2. Request funds from the [faucet](https://faucet.avax.network) using your C-Chain address.
-3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left side of the web wallet (more details can be found on the [tutorial between C/P chains](../quickstart/cross-chain-transfers.md)).
+3. Move the test funds from the C-Chain to the P-Chain by clicking on the `Cross Chain` on the left
+   side of the web wallet (more details can be found on the [tutorial between C/P
+   chains](../quickstart/cross-chain-transfers.md)).

 After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.